 How to Avoid this Problem?

 First, you have to separate all the personal and business things.
 It is mandatory to open business bank accounts and get debit and credit cards for business use.
-Add an accounting software to your business to record all the transactions and track the income and expenses of your business.
-Accounting software also helps you to create financial reports accurately, which allows you to follow tax compliance.
+Add business finance software to your business to record all the transactions and track the income and expenses of your business.
+Small business accounting software also helps you to create financial reports accurately, which allows you to follow tax compliance.

 Incomplete Reconcile Bank Accounts